Halfdrownedrat/Vertical-Garden-V2/VG/Scavanging.md

-# Scavanging
+# Scavenging

-To reduce costs and climate footprint, "scavanging" and repurposing of old electronics and other materials can be taken into acount.
-The Following is what i might be able to use from my currently collected materials.
+To reduce costs and climate footprint, "scavenging" and repurposing of old electronics and other materials can be taken into account.
+The following is what I might be able to use from my currently collected materials.

 ## Stored Stuff
-- Water Pump from coffee maschine
+- Water pump from coffee machine
-- PC Fans for air circulation
+- PC fans for air circulation
-- Heating Bars from old toaster
+- Heating bars from old toaster
-- Power Cables from random maschines
+- Power cables from random machines
-- Cable chord (Kabeltrommel?) from vacuum cleaners
+- Cable cord (Kabeltrommel?) from vacuum cleaners
--

 ## Custom 3D Printing
-Since shipping is horrible and costly, printing custom parts on small scale is a good practice.
-Large parts like the water container are propably cost ineffectiv to print.
-All the Connecter parts however are perfect for that and allow use/repurposing of all kind of materials that definetly weren´t made for somethign like this.
+Since shipping is horrible and costly, printing custom parts on a small scale is a good practice.
+Large parts like the water container are probably cost-ineffective to print.
+All the connector parts, however, are perfect for that and allow use/repurposing of all kinds of materials that definitely weren't made for something like this.